 No, it was once, only once, but it was a good one.

 At the time, if I’m right, Gene was quite busy with other things but KISS?

-Yeah, yeah Gene’s focus was the record company.
-He was just kind of starting to be over with the acting thing, he was starting to give that up.
-On “Crazy Nights” -tour, I mean he used to, all he did was watch movies, movies, movies, and very obscure movies, like we’d stop at a video store and he’d rent 10 videos, black and white movies and we’d all sit on the bus going what are you watching, you know.
-And then we’d get to the next town and have to ship them back you know, this was before Netflix and all of that stuff so you know the tour manager would put them in a box and send them back to Blockbuster and yeah– but yeah Gene was pretty consumed with other things but also Gene’s attitude also was he knew that he had to keep Paul happy and he did whatever that took too.
-It was you know important to keep him happy so that everything could continue so—“laughs”
+Yeah, yeah, Gene’s focus was the record company.
+He was just kind of starting to be over with the acting thing.
+He was starting to give that up.
+On “Crazy Nights” -tour, I mean he used to, all he did was watch movies, movies, movies, and very obscure movies, like we’d stop at a video store, and he’d rent 10 videos, black and white movies, and we’d all sit on the bus going what are you watching, you know.
+And then we’d get to the next town and have to ship them back, you know, this was before Netflix and all of that stuff so you know the tour manager would put them in a box and send them back to Blockbuster, and yeah– but yeah Gene was pretty consumed with other things, but also Gene’s attitude was he knew that he had to keep Paul happy and he did whatever that took too.
+It was, you know important to keep him happy so that everything could continue so—“laughs.”